-New to the OM in 2021, the body tapers along the guitar length from the neck joint to the tail.
+The guiar bodies taper along the guitar length from the neck joint to the tail.
 This relieves the pinchpoint of the forearm on the body edge without compromising the top movement.
 Thanks to Linda Manzer for inspiring this geometry; her across-width wedge for Pat Metheny’s Pikasso and other large guitars opened up a world based on ergonomics rather than the doctrine of parallel.

 The Instrument is Greater than the Parts